obox-systems/tauri_template/README.md

 KVM acceleration can be used
 ```

-Now you can leave WSL using `Ctrl + D ` or command `exit`.
-And it is time to install [Docker Desktop](https://docs.docker.com/desktop/setup/install/windows-install/) if you have not done it before.
+Now you can leave WSL using `Ctrl + D ` or via command `exit`.
+And now it is time to install [Docker Desktop](https://docs.docker.com/desktop/setup/install/windows-install/) if you have not done it before.

 After installation, go to Settings and check these 2 boxes: